UiASub/uiasub.github.io/README.md

 # UiASub Website

-This repository contains the source code for the UiASub student organization website.
+This repository contains the source code for UiASub`s website.
 The site is built with HTML, CSS (Bootstrap), and JavaScript, and is designed to showcase UiASub's projects, sponsors, and activities.

 ## Quick Start